RafalSalwa/interview/README.md

 - ### Tester service
   - workers pool service that constantly creates users from registration, activation and signIn for JWT Tokens
-  - optional daisy chain pattern for concurrency controll
+  - optional daisy chain pattern for concurrency control

 ## Build